LOS Improvement Efforts Saves $24M Annually

 RESULTS

-MultiCare’s efforts to create a data-driven, continuously improving organization are delivering the desired results.
+MultiCare’s efforts to create a data-driven, continuously improving organization are delivering the desired results, including a:

 “By using a data-driven improvement methodology, we’ve empowered our teams, who were able to successfully reduce length of stay, saving $24M annually.
 Our teams now have the skills, and the data and analytics, to help them sustain the gains.”